-The Daimon Institute for the Highly Gifted provides psychotherapy and educational consulting to support the overall development of Exceptionally and Profoundly gifted (EPG) people.
+The Daimon Institute for the Highly Gifted provides educational consulting to support the overall development of Exceptionally and Profoundly gifted (EPG) people.
 Patients are all ages, and reside throughout the world.

 Patients from five continents receive support at the Daimon Institute.
-Some patients are able to attend sessions in person; they are usually within 2-3 hours driving distance.
-International patients may spend extended time at the clinic or may negotiate out-of-country meetings.
+International patients may negotiate out-of-country meetings.

-Online counselling (i.e. telehealth or video therapy) is another option for some.
+Online counselling (i.e. telehealth or video therapy).
 This is a form of counselling where appointments take place using technology and the internet.
 This occurs in real-time through the use of a computer, tablet, or phone, and the online video platform Doxy.me.

 There are a range of needs that bring folks to the Daimon Institute.
 Some exceptionally bright people are seeking guidance on how to navigate a world unfit and unfamiliar with the needs of the very bright.
 These may be young people or adults.
 Some families are seeking help with the learning, emotional, and social needs of their exceptionally gifted offspring.
 Others seek support for challenging mental health concerns and these complex situations are looked at on a case-by-case basis.